OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/sellar.rst

                 return J

+For the most part, construction of these `Components` builds on what you learned in previous tutorials.
 In building these discplines, we gave default values to all of the `params` and `unknowns` so that OpenMDAO can allocate the correct size in the vectors.
 The global design variables `z1` and `z1` were combined into a 2-element `ndarray`.

 ``Discipline2`` contains a square root of variable *y1* in its calculation.
 For negative values of *y1,* the result would be imaginary, so the absolute value is taken before the square root